SoftUni-Internal/interactive-content/EN/00-DOM/03-DOM-Manipulations.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Advanced/01.JS-Advanced-DOM/EN/JS-Advanced-DOM-16-deleting-dom-elements-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-As always, to perform any kind of operation on an element, it must be **accessed** first.
+As always, to perform any type of operation on an element, it must be **accessed** first.

 Here is an example of how to **get** and **remove** a DOM element.